Cardi B: Legal issues

-On October 1, 2018, Cardi B agreed to meet with investigators at a Queens police station in connection with an alleged assault of two female bartenders.
+On October 1, 2018, Cardi B was accused of an alleged assault of two female bartenders.
 The victims claimed that Cardi B and her entourage "threw bottles and alcohol at them."
 She denied involvement.
 She was charged with two misdemeanors: assault and reckless endangerment.
 Cardi B appeared in court for her arraignment on December 7, 2018, after she did not show up for the originally scheduled date due to a scheduling conflict, according to her attorney.
 On June 21, 2019, a jury indicted Cardi B on 14 charges, including two counts of felony assault with intent to cause serious physical injury, stemming from the incident.
 She was arraigned on June 25, 2019, and pleaded not guilty on all charges.
-On September 15, 2022, she plead guilty to third-degree assault and second-degree reckless endangerment, resulting in a sentence of 15 days of community service.
+On September 15, 2022, she pleaded guilty to third-degree assault and second-degree reckless endangerment, resulting in a sentence of 15 days of community service.